 causing his death.
 The continuous caster lacked overhead protection to

 prevent molten steel from coming in contact with workers in the event

 an eruption occurred.
 Plaintiff’s Decedent was survived by his 59-year-old

 wife, Phoebe Joseph.
-Lead counsel, Larry R. Rogers, Sr.
+Co-Counsel, Larry R. Rogers, Sr.

 H. v.
 Homewood Flossmoor Medical Associates

 Medical Negligence: This case involves the death of a mother and her full term fetus on March

 17, 2009 from undiagnosed pre-eclapmsia.
 Plaintiff’s Decedent was

 a 34-year-old single woman, who was never married and was 39 weeks pregnant